Doubts raised over Troika's return to Greece amid budget hole

 Greece and its lenders are particularly at odds over the future of LARCO, Hellenic Vehicle Industry and Hellenic Defence Systems, three loss-making state companies with 2,100 workers, which cost taxpayers about 150 million euros a year.

-The government has yet to prepare its two biggest water companies, EYDAP (EYDr.AT) and Thessaloniki Water (TWSr.AT), for privatization by settling all the arrears that municipalities owe them.
+The government has yet to prepare its two biggest water companies, EYDAP (EYDr.AT) and Thessaloniki Water (TWSr.AT), for privatisation by settling all the arrears that municipalities owe them.

 It must also convince lenders it will meet a target to put 12,500 civil servants in a "mobility scheme" of forced transfers or dismissals and fire 4,000 others by the end of the year.